You can let your users authenticate with Firebase using their Google Accounts.

 Authenticate with Firebase

-- Integrate Google One Tap sign-in into your app by following the steps on the
+- Integrate Sign in with Google into your app by following the steps in the

 Java